 The Information Commissioner’s Office have issued a Code of Practice (opens in a new tab), that explains the process we must go through when we do a Data Protection Impact Assessment

 Find out more about how and when it is appropriate to share your information from the Information Commissioner’s website (opens in a new tab).

 We may also pass your information to other people and organisations providing a service on our behalf.
 These providers are legally obliged to keep your details securely and use them only to provide the service to you in accordance with our instructions.

 Your information may also be shared with other people and organisations where the organisations are required by law to do so or with appropriate justification under the Data Protection Act 2018, for example where a crime is being investigated we may share your information with the police without your knowledge or consent.

 What do we do to make sure your information is secure?

-The information you provide will be subject to rigorous procedures to make sure it can’t be seen, accessed or shared with anyone who shouldn’t see it.
+The information you provide will be subject to rigorous procedures to make sure it cannot be seen, accessed or shared with anyone who should not see it.

 - All staff receive specific information security training.

 - All staff comply with Information Security policies and procedures.
 These set out how your information is protected and what happens if the security of the information is breached